pufferpanel/pufferpanel/api.md

 PufferPanel uses the OAuth2 standard to handle both authentication and authorization of resources.
 To access the API, a user must first register an OAuth2 client within the panel.
 A client may be registered within a server's settings, which grants the client only to that server, or to the account, which grants the client access as though it was that user.

-To authenticate, refer to the docs specified in the /oauth2/token on how to request your access token.
+To authenticate, refer to the docs specified in the [/oauth2/token](#/default/post_oauth2_token) endpoint on how to request your access token.
 This follows the OAuth2 spec, which you may read about here: https://oauth.net/2/grant-types/client-credentials/

 Once you have a token, you pass the following Header to all API calls. `Authorization: Bearer <token>`